JiaLinQuan/AppRTC-Android/README.md

-# AppRTCDemo for Android
+# AppRTCDemo - Android

 ##About
 Android Studio project is a native prototype in order to communicate with kurentos media server.
 It works in conjunction with two other projects:

-- AppRTC-Kurento (Kurento Signaling Server in Java (NodeJS version exists but not fully implemented here)
+There are also:
-- AppRTC-iOS (the iOS counterpart of this project)
+- a pure websocket AppRTC for Kurento: AppRTC-Kurento and

-!!!This version was modified to work with websockets and kurento java api!!!
+- a pure websocket AppRTC for Android: AppRTC-iOS

 ##Todo/Bugs
 - when android hangs up stop message is not send to partner (connect is still NEW! why?)